 Step 3: Complete and sign your forms.

-- Each unique legal organization must complete a Form A.
+- Each unique legal organization must complete a Form A. See the guide to filling out the provider agreement: Form A.

 - Complete a Form B for each physical address where you will store or administer COVID-19 vaccine, with certain exceptions.
 Please see these provider registration scenarios to see what forms are required for different vaccination clinics.
 If you have questions about whether your organization requires additional Form B submissions, please email DHS.
+See the guide to filling out the provider agreement: Form B.

 - Organization Name